 There is no evidence that beef and pork lard was ever used to grease the cartridges, and it seems that it was only a wild rumor.
 The rumor may have been designed explicitly to outrage ranks Sepoys.
 The Sepoys (both Hindu and Muslim) would have seen it as an insult to their religions.
 Some argue that the revolt broke out because it was only in the military that Indians were organized.
-The British were utterly unaware of the discontent among their native troops.
+The British were utterly unaware of their native troops' discontent.

 In March 1857, a Sepoy attacked several British officers.
 The soldier was captured and later executed by a firing squad.
 Several weeks later, some Indian troopers refused to use the cartridges, and the British imprisoned them.
 This led to some of their comrades killing their officers and marched on Delhi and restored the old Mughal Emperor to power.
 As a result of this bold action, there was a series of mutinies throughout northern and central India.

 The revolt typically involved the Sepoys killing European soldiers and often civilians.
-There were many instances when Indian rebels besieged British soldiers and civilians across the north of India, most famously Lucknow.
+There were many instances when Indian rebels besieged British soldiers and civilians across India, most famously Lucknow.
 The revolt was decentralized, and the only goal that Sepoys was to expel the British from India.
-The Sepoys initially made significant advances and easily defeated the loyal troops of the East India Company, and they seized many cities and towns.
+The Sepoys initially made significant advances and easily defeated the East India Company's loyal troops, and they seized many cities and towns.

 Their first objective was to recapture Delhi.
-Under Sir Colin Campell, the British retook Agra and later relieved the siege of Lucknow, after some bitter fighting.
+Under Sir Colin Campell, the British retook Agra and later relieved Lucknow's siege, after some bitter fighting.
 The British committed many atrocities and killed rebels and their supporters in cold blood.

 Why was Queen Victoria named the Empress of India?

 Bahadur Shah Zafar was the Mughal Emperor who ruled Delhi but had no real power outside the city.
 During the revolt, he became the titular leader of the uprising.
-Because of his support of the rebels, he was imprisoned and tried in a military court.
+Because he supported the rebels, he was imprisoned and tried in a military court.
 He was charged with helping the rebels to kill numerous Europeans.
 He was convicted and exiled to Burma.
-His trial and banishment to Burma was the effective end of the Mughal dynasty, who once ruled nearly all of the sub-continent since the 17h century.
+His trial and banishment to Burma was the effective end of the Mughal dynasty, which once ruled nearly all of the sub-continent since the 17h century.

-In 1877, Queen Victoria, on the advice of her imperialist Prime Minister Disraeli took the title of Empress of India.
+In 1877, Queen Victoria, on her imperialist Prime Minister Disraeli's advice, took the title of Empress of India.
 This title was an exert control of India by the British government and symbolize British authority.
 Successive British monarchs held the title of Emperor of India until 1948.

 How did Britain Reorganize the Indian government after the Sepoy Rebellion?